Kristof89Szabo/milestonetwothree/src/main/java/com/exam/docker/README.md

 - `host`: For standalone containers, remove network isolation between the container and the Docker host, and use the host’s networking directly.

+  **Example.:** If we start a nginx container with host network we dont need to expose the container port.

 - `ipvlan`: IPvlan networks give users total control over both IPv4 and IPv6 addressing.
 The VLAN driver builds on top of that in giving operators complete control of layer 2 VLAN tagging and even IPvlan L3 routing for users interested